Visit Crete, Greece

 Before I begin with Anna’s story on Crete, I want to explain how the Team Kaptain Kenny contributions work.
 You see, our community is growing and it’s simply filled with talent and enthusiasm for travel.
 However, many people don’t have their own websites.
 I wanted to give some selected members of our community a chance to have their voices heard and their creativity seen.
 For this reason, I’m excited to introduce Anna, who was born and raised on the island of Crete.
 She is most definitely equipped to tell today’s Greek tale.

-Crete: The Places You Don’t Want to Miss
+Visit Crete: The Places You Don’t Want to Miss

 Hello, my name is Anna, I recently got the chance to revisit my favourite places in Crete, capture them and share them with you.
-Hopefully, you will be inspired and get to love them as much as I do!
+Hopefully, you will be inspired to visit Crete and get to love them as much as I do!
 In this trip, I visited Chania and Rethymno, two of Crete’s most beautiful towns, as well as several beaches in the south of Crete.
 I was born and raised in Crete so I have been going to these places as long as I can remember.
 There is no doubt that they are true gems.
 I hope you like them.

 Introduction: our adventure begins in Chania.

-Chania – The Most Beautiful Town in Greece.
+Chania, Crete – The Most Beautiful Town in Greece.

 Seitan Limania is a unique and hidden beach located in the northern coastline of Chania just 20 km away from the city, a beach different from all the others.
-The only access to this beach is by climbing down.
-So make sure you bring sneakers or mountain shoes.
+The only access to this beach is by climbing dow, so make sure you bring sneakers or mountain shoes.
 The view is outstanding, the water is a visual paradise and there is a great deal of mystery to it.
 The places to jump off into the water are endless and swimming through this long water canal is beyond any imagination.

 The beach itself isn’t too big and is shared with some mountain goats who are constantly walking around trying to snatch food.
 We enjoyed their company and we even got some nice pictures.
 They are quite willing to pose!

-It’s a good thing to bring food, water and other supplies you might need with you because in ’Seitan’ itself you will find none of these.
+It’s a good thing to bring food, water, and other supplies you might need with you because in ’Seitan’ itself you will find none of these.
 But don’t worry, on the way to the beach you will come across plenty of mini-markets and grocery stores, plus you can also try our delicious Cretan traditional products.
 We brought popcorn, sandwiches, koulourakia and orange juice with us and had a great picnic by the sea.
 Of course, we had to share some with the goats.

 The town to stay and wander

-Beach #2 - 15 minutes from Rethymno
+Crete Beaches #2 - 15 minutes from Rethymno

 Spilies beach is just 15 minutes from Réthymno.
 Spilies means ‘caves’ in Greek and is a beautifully secluded pebble beach that doesn’t get too busy.
 As the name indicates, the beach consists of many caves and interesting rock formations.
 The water is clear and great to snorkel around as you can swim through the caves.
 If it is not too windy, I recommend choosing a spot to lie down, under the western cave, where you can swim and relax while listening to the sound of waves crashing onto pebbles.
 The acoustics are great.